jefferyshivers/minimum-enclosure/docs/index.rst

 minimum enclosure - performance documentation
 =============================================

-**NOTE:** This isn't factored into the composition / score, but if the space is quite large, it may be helpful to mic the ensemble.
+**NOTE:** This isn't factored into the composition / score, but if the space is quite large, it may be helpful to mic / amplify the ensemble.

 .. toctree::